amkdg/CrackedAppleSiliconMinecraft/README.md

 ## Run Minecraft!

 > Note: email and password are optional arguments.
 Username is your in-game username.
+3g (3 gigabytes) is the amount of ram allocated to the Java Virtual Machine.
 Keep everything enclosed in single quotes.

-`sh launch.sh 'email' 'password' 'username'`
+`sh launch.sh 'email' 'password' 'username' '3g'`

 ## For convenience